Je Ne Regrette Rien – Don’t Repent These Top Money Mistakes

 Retirement may be many years away.
 But regardless of your stage in life, saving is the only way to live out those future golden years in comfort.

 You can’t make up for your savings digressions earlier in life.
 But you can try to increase the amount that goes in right now.
-That may even more important for those who fear for their jobs in the short term or in the eventual post-pandemic world.
+That may be even more important for those who fear for their jobs in the short term or in the eventual post-pandemic world.

 For those with several years left in employment, increasing the amount that goes to retirement can make a big difference.
 And for younger people, starting doing so early makes perfect sense.

-Some people are tempted to see their retirement accounts as money they can tap into when they want some extra cash – as if it’s free funds to draw down on – but that’s a bad way to look at it.
+Some people are tempted to see their retirement accounts as the money they can tap into when they want some extra cash – as if it’s free funds to draw down on – but that’s a bad way to look at it.

 Depending on the type of retirement scheme you have, you may need to pay penalties and income tax on the amount you withdraw.
-One of the main advantages of pension plans is that they allow your money to compound and build up to a much larger pot.
-If you were to choose to withdraw the money, you’d actually find later down the line that you’d taken a big step backwards.
+One of the main advantages of pension plans is that they allow your money to compound and build up to a larger pot.
+So if you were to choose to withdraw the money, you’d actually find later down the line that you’d taken a big step backwards.